dsccommunity/dsccommunity.org/content/guidelines/general.md

 Hashtables and Objects should be written in the following format.
 Each property should be on its own line indented once.
+There should be no space between the brackets of an empty hashtable.

 **Bad:**